albertofilice/rhacm-gitops/README.md

-# rhacm-gitops

-## Objectives

-Installation of RHACM and Openshift-Gitops.
+# RedHat Advanced Cluster Manager - Openshift Gitops

+These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without modify basic helm charts in any way.

-Deployment of Helm-based RHACM applications with external value files or advanced helm customizations.
+We are going to see how deployment of Helm-based RHACM applications with external value files or advanced helm customizations.

 Here are the contents of this article:

+A.  Installing RedHat Advanced Cluster Manager (RHACM)

-A.  Installing Openshift Gitops (ArgoCD) on Hub Cluster
+B.  Installing Openshift Gitops (ArgoCD) on Hub Cluster

-B.  Integrating Openshift Gitops with Red Advanced Cluster Manager
+C.  Integrating Openshift Gitops with Red Advanced Cluster Manager

-c.
-Define and create applicationsset for deploying app
+D.  Define and create applicationsset for deploying app

-These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without having to modify basic helm charts in any way.

-# A-B Installing Openshift-Gitops and RHACM
+# Installing Openshift-Gitops and RHACM

 1. create Namespace